lohce/careathon2023/README.md

 ### delivery details

 - The competition is virtual, thus You can code from anywhere You want.
-- You can use whateven language to write Your code, just make sure to properly document how the judges will proceed to test it properly
+- You can use whatever language to write Your code, just make sure to properly document how the judges will proceed to test it properly
 - Your code will be publish as an opensource project on a git repository on github
 - You must provide a proper documentation on how to install and test Your code